-In terms of actual exchange rates, at the current exchange rate of 4.0 AED to a Euro, 50 million Euros will cost around 200 million Dirham.
-At an exchange rate of 5.0 AED to a Euro, the cost will jump up to 250 million Dirham.
-At an exchange rate of 3.0 AED to a Euro, the cost of 50 million Euros will fall to 150 million Dirham.
-The proceeds from the sale of these cars is fixed at 200 million Dirham.
+At the current exchange rate of EUR-AED = 4.0, 50 million Euros will cost around 200 million Dirham.
+For an exchange rate of EUR-AED = 5.0, the cost will jump up to 250 million Dirham.
+At an exchange rate of EUR-AED = 3.0, the cost of 50 million Euros will fall to 150 million Dirham.
+The proceeds from the sale of these cars are fixed at 200 million Dirham.

 The risk of counterparty default or Pre-Settlement risk (PSR)

-This is known as the risk of counterparty default.
+We call this the risk of counterparty default.
 This risk is applicable to any transaction in which counterparty agrees to buy a security at a specific price at a future date, but the price of that security comes down.
 In risk management, this is also known as Pre Settlement Risk (PSR).

 This same concept applies to oil.
 A customer wants to buy 10 million barrels of oil 30 days down the road.
 He is concerned that oil prices will rise in the future, and wants to secure himself.

-For instance in the scenario described above, the current price of oil is $80 a barrel, and the total price of the customer’s order is $800 million.
+For instance, in the scenario described above, the current price of oil is $80 a barrel, and the total price of the customer’s order is $800 million.